justynath/rock-paper-scissors/README.md

 **Play Game**

 The user is asked to chose how many rounds they want to play this game.
 The user is asked to select option.
-The user's option and computer optio are displayed.
+The user's option and computer's option are displayed.
 Repeats until selected number of rounds
 ![instructions](./readme-files/play-game.png)

 **Finish Game**

 End of game.
 The winner is announced and the user is promped to update their score.
-It is important to update it each time they play so the success rate is accuratly calculated.
+It is important to update it each time they play so the success rate is accuratly calculated (more information on calculating the success rate in testing section)
 ![gameover](./readme-files/update-score.png)

 **Display current score**

-The current score including the success rate is displayed The user is asked if they want to play again
+The current score including the success rate is displayed.
+The user is asked if they want to play again
 ![display score](./readme-files/display-score.png)